Health Insurance in Japan: A Guide for Long-term Residents

 How to Apply for Japanese Health Insurance

-There are two types of health insurance available in Japan.
-All persons living in the country - both citizens and expats with long-term visas - are required by law to be a part of either an Employee Health Insurance (kenko hoken) or the country's National Health Insurance (kokumin kenko hoken).
-What decides which insurance you will participate in is 1) whether or not you work for a Japanese employer and 2) whether or not the Japanese employer offers this health insurance benefit.
+There are two types of health insurance available to those living in Japan.
+All persons living in the country–both citizens and expats with long-term visas–are required by law to enroll in either an Employee Health Insurance (kenkô hoken) or the country's National Health Insurance (kokumin kenkô hoken).
+However, by an agreement with certain countries, this enrollment can be waived.
+The deciding factors in which insurance you will be enrolling in is 1) whether or not you work for a Japanese employer and 2) whether or not the Japanese employer offers this health insurance benefit.

 Employee Health Insurance (EHI), as the name suggests, is an employment-based health insurance; meaning, your employer pays half of your EHI premium.
 The other half is simply deducted from your monthly paycheck.
 The insurance covers 70 percent of your medical bills (and any of your dependent family members as well).